Wine Bottle Drip Candle Holders

-As the wax builds up around the neck, you might find it easier to add additional candles by melting a little of the wax at the top and sticking the base of the new candle firmly into place.
+As wax builds up around the neck, it may be easier to add additional candles by melting a little wax at the top and sticking the base of the new candle firmly in place.

 Displaying a Wine Bottle Drip Candle Holder

 Obviously, if you’re setting out to use candles that drip hot wax, you need to be prepared when – well, when they drip hot wax!